jdgwf/epub-novel-tools/README.md

 ##Requirements
 This software uses python, calibre, and pandoc..

 The requirements for this can be installed by:

-    `sudo apt-get install -y pandoc calibre calibre-bin`
+    `sudo apt-get install -y build-essential pandoc calibre calibre-bin`

 If you are wanting to create pdfs then you'll need to install (hard drive expensive) the latex pdf libraries:

-    `sudo apt-get install texlive-latex-base texlive-fonts-recommended`
+    `sudo apt-get install -y texlive-latex-base texlive-fonts-recommended`

 ##Usage
 Creation of a novel is simple.